-In this article, learn about different PDF/A versions, conformance levels, and how to transform your document into the preferred PDF/A format.
+In this article, learn about different PDF/A versions, conformance levels, and how to convert your document to your preferred PDF/A format.

 Which PDF/A Version and Conformance Level to Select

-Before you convert files to PDF/A, the conversion tool will require that you choose a PDF/A standard (PDF/A-1, PDF/A-2, PDF/A-3) and a conformance level (a, b & u).
-They may seem similar at first glance, but the option you choose can affect the whole process of conversion and allow it to be done either very simply or with necessary modifications.
+Before you convert files to PDF/A, the conversion tool will ask you to choose a PDF/A standard (PDF/A-1, PDF/A-2, PDF/A-3) and a conformance level (a, b & u).
+They may seem similar at first, but your choice can affect the conversion process and whether additional changes are required.

-When you are converting a typical PDF file into the original PDF/A-1 standard, it will usually require the greatest amount of changes.
-The file will, for example, possibly grow in size due to the absence of newer image compression technologies.
+When you convert a typical PDF file to the original PDF/A-1 standard, it usually requires the most changes.
+For example, the file may become larger because it cannot use newer image compression technologies.

 PDF/A-1 specifies two levels of conformance:

-- PDF/A-1b – Level B (basic) conformance.
-Mandatory requirements: include embed fonts, color management guides, metadata.
-PDF/A-1b is mostly used to archive documents that are scanned or documents of existing PDF files.
+- PDF/A-1b - Level B (basic) conformance.
+Mandatory requirements include embedded fonts, color management information, and metadata.
+PDF/A-1b is mostly used to archive scanned documents or existing PDF files.

 - PDF/A-1a - Level A (accessible) conformance.